10 tallest tree species of the world

 Current tallest tree if this species was discovered in August 2008.

 It is lucky coincidence that Centurion has survived.
 Wildfires in 1934 spared just a few older trees in this area and passed on west side.
 In 1950 there was logging nearby and at that time this giant tree would not be spared.
 In 1966 and 1967 the forest close nearby was deliberately burned for later regeneration, in 1967 this turned into furious, devastating fires.
 This time fire passed the tree on east side.

-This tree has good hopes to exceed 100 metre height.
-Tree climbers have reported that crown is healthy and is respouting from broken top, thus some time ago Centurion was some 103 metres high.
+This tree has good hopes to exceed 100 meters height.
+Tree climbers have reported that crown is healthy and is respouting from broken top, thus some time ago Centurion was some 103 meters high.
 Due to it is most likely candidate also for historical tallest known tree with reliable measurement results.